lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/INF-BIO9120 2013 Read QC.md

 Learning points:

-* Understand read file formats
+* Recognizing the fastq file format
 * How to prepare and judge a QC report

 ####A peak into the fastq files